A review of the classical Doppler effect based on the mathematical description of the phase function: Moving emitter

-Importantly, expression above reduces to the well-known formulae for collinear displacement of the emitter with the line joining the emitter and the observer, that is, for $\theta$ equal to either $0$ (emitter approaching the observer):
+The expression above reduces to the widely known formulae for collinear displacement of the emitter with the line joining the emitter and the observer, that is, for $\theta$ equal to either $0$ (emitter approaching the observer):

 or $180\degree$ (emitter moving away from the observer):